Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Proposed image reconstruction algorithm

 \subsection{Data fidelity term}

 The \gls{jodefu} algorithm can be applied to the observation of any device that can be described within the \gls{mrca} image formation model.
 That is, other than the general \gls{mrca} itself, it may also approach the problem of sharpening (if $\lino{A}$ models a multiresolution sensing), that of demosaicing (if $\lino{A}$ models a mosaicing), and so on.
-While we specialize here on the \gls{mrca} framework, the proposed algorithm admits a solution for any image formation model, as long as we can define the properties of the operator $\lino{A}$ defined in Section~\ref{ssec:formation_properties}.
+While we specialize here on the \gls{mrca} framework, the proposed algorithm admits a solution for any image formation model, as long as we can define the properties of the operator $\lino{A}$ as a combination of those defined in Section~\ref{ssec:formation_properties}.

 Special care has to be taken in the sharpening scenario (and in general, for every setup in which $\lino{A}_+$ is an identity operator).
-As the observation are two separate acquisitions, the reconstruction problem is equivalent to:
+As the observation is made of two separate acquisitions, the reconstruction problem is equivalent to:

 which is very similar to the Bayesian formulation of the sharpening problem proposed in~\cite{Lonc15}, but assumes the same weight for the data fidelity term associated to the \gls{lri} and to the \gls{hri}.